Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-34.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-34.kt).

-And you can see the completion cause is null, yet collection failed with exception:
+We can see the completion cause is null, yet collection failed with exception:

 ```text
 1